-Single mothers willing to work diligently toward a more stable life find a home at Jeremiah Program, where they can build a brighter future for themselves and their children.
+Single mothers willing to work diligently toward a more stable life find a home at Jeremiah Program.
+Here they can build a brighter future for themselves and their children.

-Women entering Jeremiah Program earn an average of less than $8 per hour, typically have high levels of debt and poor credit ratings, and rely on public assistance.
+Many women enter Jeremiah Program unemployed or earning low wages; they typically have high levels of debt and poor credit ratings, and rely on public assistance.
 They usually live in unstable, highly chaotic housing situations and face the challenges of raising young children in poverty.

 What sets the Jeremiah woman apart is her willingness to pursue a different reality for herself and her family.
 She may come to the program with a history of challenges, but she is ready to build a new future.
 She actively seizes the opportunity to turn despair into hope and dreams into reality; she is ready to become powerfully self-reliant.
 In sum, Jeremiah Program provides the opportunities, but the young women must do the work.

 Jeremiah women are remarkable success stories.
 Within a few short years, they successfully complete the program having achieved their education goals.
-They have full-time, living-wage careers and the life skills necessary to be self-reliant and successful—for themselves and their children.
+They have full-time, living-wage careers and the life skills necessary to be self-reliant, successful, and nurturing to their children.

-- Women entering Jeremiah Program earn an average of $7.56 per hour.
-When they graduate within 2.5 years, they have career-track employment and earn a livable wage of more than $17 per hour.
+- 61% of women enter Jeremiah Program unemployed; the remaining 39% are earning an average of slightly more than $9 per hour.
+When they graduate, usually within 2.5 to 3 years, they have career-track employment and earn an average livable wage of $19.35 per hour.

-- Most Jeremiah women have relied on public assistance prior to entering the program, but after completing Jeremiah Program, they quickly begin reducing their use of public assistance.
+- Most Jeremiah women have relied on public assistance prior to entering the program, but after completing Jeremiah Program, they quickly begin reducing their dependence.

-- Women enter the program with a high school diploma or GED; 40% of graduates obtain a four-year degree, and 60% obtain an associate degree.
+- Women enter the program with a high school diploma or GED; 47% of recent graduates obtained a four-year degree, and 53% obtained an associate degree.

 - Where they once lived in unstable housing situations, Jeremiah graduates can afford safe housing.